mbloch/mapshaper/docs/development/label-tool-design.md

 Inside the GUI that is self-consistent: `measureLabelWidth()` renders into an offscreen SVG under the same defaults, so the width behind `label-align` and the path-fit check is a measurement of the face actually on screen.
 It stops being self-consistent the moment the data leaves.
-In Node there is no measurement at all and nothing to fix it with — a metrics reader needs a family to find a file for, and `sans-serif` is not one — so `-style label-align=left` from the command line re-justifies the lines and leaves the block where it was.
+A metrics reader needs a family to find a file for, and `sans-serif` is not one: Node can only fall back to guessing which installed family the platform would have resolved it to.
 And an exported SVG that says `sans-serif` is opened somewhere that resolves it differently, with every alignment shift and fit decision in it computed for a face the viewer is not using.